Saccharide/cool-commands/tools.md

 ## httpie
 * I did not think that there exist such tool that make http request looks so simple and pretty!
 * It will default to GET / POST if you provide any data!
-VERY easy to use, note that if you want to send speical character in POST, write it to a json file and pass it in stead of cmd
+VERY easy to use, note that if you want to send special character in POST, write it to a `JSON` file and pass it in stead of `cmd`
 ```bash
 http URL
 http URL hello=world